Select Page

 Currency: Sri Lankan rupee (LKR)

-Main industries: Tourism, tea export, apparel, textile, rice production and other agricultural products
+Main industries: Tourism, tea export, apparel & textiles, rice production and other agricultural products, rubber manufactures, IT services

-Principal exports: Textiles and apparel, tea and spices, electronics, IT services, rubber manufactures, fish, precious stones
+Principal exports: Textiles and apparel, tea and spices, rubber manufactures, fish, precious stones, electronics, IT services

 Demographics